HCY71/image-merger-by-step/README.md

 # image-merger-by-steps

-A TypeScript module to load, merge images on a canvas with control over the merging steps.
+A TypeScript module to load, merge images on the canvas with control over the merging steps.

 ## Installation